Purging disorder: Complications

 Purging disorder progressing into bulimia nervosa has been observed.
-However, it is extremely rare for the reverse situation.
-Bulimia nervosa progressing into purging disorder.
+However, the reverse situation, bulimia nervosa progressing into purging disorder, is extremely rare.
 This was observed once in a transgender patient with a severe history of bulimia nervosa but presented with symptoms of purging disorder to an eating disorder treatment facility in New Zealand.

 Treatment

 Treatment for purging disorder can be multidisciplinary.
 One approach to treatment is cognitive behavioral therapy.

 Prognosis

 Children and teenagers with purging disorder have been found to have poorer health-related quality of life than their healthy peers.
 A small review of 11 cases of purging disorder where death occurred found that only 5 of the 11 deaths could be attributed to the purging disorder.
 The remaining 6 deaths were a result of suicide.